This railway has largely re-opened as the Borders Railway (Network Rail).

 This is a single platform station on the Borders Railway.
 The original station building remains standing.
 The platform occupies roughly the location of the original northbound platform.

 This was a two platform station located in a deep cutting.
 The street level building remains here, in use as a house.

 A weigh station was opened at Falahill with the line.
 Banking to Falahill Summit was common.
 The location had up and down loops and sidings.
-There was a water tank and signal box on the east side.
+There was a water tank and signal box, dating from 1894, on the east side.

 This was a two platform station with staggered platforms, one on either side of a level crossing.

 This was a two platform station with a bay platform for the Lauder Light Railway.
 The main station building was on the northbound platform with a water tank at the south end of the same platform.